MicahD18/ProjX-KanbanBoardApp/README.md

 A web application built using React where you create your own kanban boards.
 Add containers to your board to keep track of your tasks.
 Create tasks and drag & drop them anywhere on your board.

+## What I Learned

+1. Redux (for state management)
+Handles data for:
+  - boards data
+  - modals
+  - sidebar

 ## Installation

 ##### 1. 'npm install' to install the dependencies